Table of Contents

 When Could Universal Life Insurance Be a Good Fit?

 Universal life could work well for younger applicants who have more time to potentially build their cash value while insurance costs are low.
 It can also be an effective choice for applicants who want flexibility with their premiums.

 Example: Let's say Andrew works as a construction worker and makes most of his money during the summer.
 He may like universal life because he can make large payments during the summer while reducing his premium payments during off-season months.

 Universal life could also work well for people who are unsure of how much life insurance they need.

-Example: If Tanya is a recent newlywed who wants children someday, for instance, she might not know just how big her family will get.
-She buys a $400,000 universal life policy that lets her adjust the death benefit.
-She may be able to increase or decrease the size of her policy once her family situation becomes clearer.
+Example: If Tanya is a recent newlywed who wants children someday, she might not know just how big her family will get.
+She buys a $400,000 universal life policy that lets her adjust the death benefit over time.
+She may be able to increase or decrease the coverage amount of her policy once her family situation becomes clearer.

 Does Universal Life Insurance Have Cash Value?

-Universal life insurance can build cash value, which you could also take out and spend while you're still alive — but keep in mind doing so may generate an income tax liability, reduce the account value and the death benefit, cause the policy to lapse and incur surrender charges, which can vary depending on your age, gender and underwriting class.
+Universal life insurance can build cash value, which you could also take out and spend while you're still alive.
+However, keep in mind that doing so may generate an income tax liability, reduce the account value and the death benefit, cause the policy to lapse and incur surrender charges, which can vary depending on your age, gender and underwriting class.
 The growth of your cash value depends on market rates, the amount of premiums paid and the cost of monthly policy charges.

 What Happens to Cash Value in a Universal Life Policy at Death?

 When you die, the life insurance company does not always transfer the cash value to your beneficiaries.
 However, most universal life insurance policies do have a death benefit option that pays the beneficiary both the death benefit and the cash value, in addition to the option that only pays a death benefit.
 If you'd like to take out that cash value before your death, you can also do that, but doing so could decrease the death benefit and may incur surrender charges.